mmilanovic4/mvc/README.md

 # Overview

  PHP MVC boilerplate with user authentication, basic security and MySQL CRUD operations.
- Framework was developed during final year of university.
+ Framework was developed during the final year of university.
 It was used for some private projects, however I highly suggest you to use Laravel or some other popular framework for your work.

 ## Requirements